Kimee Balmilero

-Kimberly Jonelle 'Kimee' Balmilero (born December 13, 1979) is an American actress and singer of Filipino descent.
+Kimee Balmilero is an American actress and singer.

 Early life and education

-She is the daughter of Roy Balmilero who appears in Hawaii Five-0 portrayed as Noelani's father Joseph Cunha.
+Of Filipino descent, she is the daughter of Roy Balmilero who appears in Hawaii Five-0 portrayed as Noelani's father Joseph Cunha.
 Balmilero graduated from James B. Castle High School, home of the Castle Performing Arts Center on Oahu.
-In high school, she worked on a dinner cruise, singing and dancing for the customers and was a member of 24VII Honolulu Dance Company.

 Career

 Balmilero left Hawaii at 17 and joined the second national touring company of Miss Saigon.
 After touring for almost three years she moved to San Francisco to study at Studio A.C.T. for six months.
 Balmilero then moved to New York City and was part of the Original Broadway Cast of Mamma Mia!

-In 2003, Balmilero joined the three-time Emmy nominated TV series Hi-5, the American counterpart to the Australian kid's show of the same name.
+In 2003, Balmilero joined the three-time Emmy-nominated TV series Hi-5, the American counterpart to the Australian kid's show of the same name.